Slow-Cooker Braised Moose

 1. Step 1:

-How to put out moose meat in a slow cooker?
-Prepare the ingredients.
-Moose meat is tougher in structure than beef, so moose meat should be soaked, ideally for at least a day.
-This will soften the meat fibers and nourish them with moisture.
-Do not forget about the specific smell that moose has.
-Water with vinegar and spices helps to get rid of this smell.
-Take table vinegar, 9%.
+How do you braise moose in a slow cooker?
+Gather your ingredients.
+Moose is tougher than beef, so it needs to soak — ideally for at least a day.
+This softens the muscle fibers and adds moisture.
+Don't overlook the distinctive gaminess moose has, either; water with vinegar and spices helps get rid of it.
+Use distilled white vinegar (9%).

 2. Step 2:

-Wash the moose meat thoroughly, remove bones, films, blood.
-Fill the meat with water so that it is completely covered with it.
-Pour table vinegar to the meat.
-Put the bowl in the refrigerator for 12 hours, or preferably for a day.
+Rinse the moose thoroughly and remove any bones, silverskin, and blood.
+Cover the meat completely with water.
+Pour the vinegar in with the meat.
+Put the bowl in the fridge for 12 hours, or preferably a full day.

 3. Step 3: